 The John Muir Trail (JMT) is a classic trail that covers 211 miles of scenic beauty in the Sierra Nevada mountain range in California.
 The trail starts at Happy Isles in Yosemite National Park (YNP) and ends on the summit of Mt.
 Whitney, the tallest mountain in the contiguous United States at 14,500 feet.
 However, there are no roads to the summit so the trail is effectively 11 miles longer, ending at Whitney Portal.
 In practical terms, that brings the total to 222 miles.
 Most of the route is shared with the much longer Pacific Crest Trail.
 Getting a permit to hike the John Muir Trail can be difficult due to its popularity.
 This article will help you sort out the options.

-New in 2022: All four national parks/forests that access the JMT are now using Recreation.gov for permits, though procedures and timing vary.
+New in 2023: All four national parks/forests that access the JMT are now using Recreation.gov for permits, though procedures and timing vary.
 Road construction continues in Yosemite so some campgrounds and roads may be impacted.

 This was originally published in The Trek.